vigneshavm/Interview-questions/React.md

 - If I’m in a **function component**, I’ll almost always use `useRef` — not just for DOM access, but also as a container for values that need to survive re-renders without triggering them."*

 ---

-Would you like me to also give you a **small real-world analogy** (like “useRef is like a hidden box that doesn’t reset between renders”)?
-That usually makes it easier to explain in interviews.

----